dictyBase/Migration/DSC-WebService-Specs.md

 <a name="order_id"></a>
 ## `/orders/{order_id}`

 Request a single order.
-Here, primary data is a *single resource object*
+Here, the primary data is a *single resource object*

 **Allowed HTTP methods**